Request a Callback 01305 231 267

 Leisure

 Surrounded by stunning countryside, cyclists, riders, dog walkers and country explorers will find no shortage of new sites and paths to enjoy.
-Monkey World is a short drive away and golfers and play a round at the Dorset Golf Country Club and Resort.
-Other local attractions include a tank museum and Farmer Palmers Amusement Park.
+Monkey World is a short drive away, while golfers can play a round at the Dorset Golf Country Club and Resort.

 Get a Quick Quote